rnarayana/rnarayana.github.io/_posts/2021-06-01-kubernetes-settings-resource-constraints.md

   ```

 2. Mark the namespace you want VPA to monitor
-`kubectl label ns loadtest-env goldilocks.fairwinds.com/enabled=true`
+`kubectl label ns loadtest-env-01 goldilocks.fairwinds.com/enabled=true`

 3. Visualize the recommendations after the load test here:
 `kubectl -n goldilocks port-forward svc/goldilocks-dashboard 8080:80`

 Running the load tests:

-* Set some request values and no limits (see [below](#prefer-horizontal-scaling))
+* Set some request values (say 50m and 100MiB) and no limits.
+The request that VPA recommends is the most important value, you can tweak the limit as needed for your QoS.
+Also, by setting no `limit`, we are testing the limits of the pod.
 * Disable HPA - VPA and HPA don't work together.
+* Run your load test by manually keeping the number of replicas for all services to a number where there are no failures.
+For example, for one service, I had to keep 10 replicas for the load test to succeed, anything fewer would cause application failures as some pod(s) will not be able to handle the load.
+* Once you have a working load test, find the replicas and the VPA recommended request values.
+If the requests are small enough you may stop here.
+But if you get large requests values, then I suggest to increase the replicas a little bit more and see if the requests come down.
+Reason is that I prefere horizontal scaling over vertical, even in pods.
+See [below](#prefer-horizontal-scaling)
+  * In my example above, say for 10 replicas I got CPU required as 0.5 cores.
+Assume this is for a load test that generates 1000 req/sec.
+I would rerun the test with 15 replicas, so that the avg load on a pod reduces from 100reqs/sec to 67 req/sec.
+If this reduces my cpu requirement from 0.5 cores, I'll go with 15 replicas and not 10.
+Or repeat the test to get pod sizes that you want.
-* Keep replicas to a high number initially, you should know which services are the more heavily used ones.
-For example, i ran keeping 30 replicas for one service, 6 for another service and so on.
-This is based on knowledge of your application and some assumptions about the most used services.
+* Tweaking number of replicas for this test is based on knowledge of your application and some assumptions about the most used services.
 The important point here is to be able to finish your load test without any failures by making sure there are enough pods available.
-* Repeat the test by lowering the replicas wherever needed, till the point below which you will get failures.
-For example, I changed 30 replicas to 15, and then to 20 and so on.
-* Keep reviewing the Goldilocks dashboard after every run.

 Min replicas = I always keep this to at least 2, even on a light service.
 Max replicas = this is what we have experimentally found out above.
 Resource values = this is what VPA gives us.
 You can tweak it and set on your deployment pod spec.

+Some points to note:

+* When you run multiple iterations of tests, I used to redeploy the app into different namespaces each time to make sure the metrics are not skewed by previous runs.
+I'm not sure if there is a better way.
+* Once you have found good values for requests, and limits, turn off VPA, and re-run your load test with HPA enabled, and ensure that there are no failures and your SLAs are met.
-Finally, install this recommender on your environments and keep monitoring for any drastic changes.
+* Finally, install this recommender on your final environments and keep monitoring for any drastic changes.

 ## Prefer horizontal scaling